pesalerno/PUMAgenomics/git-collaborating-protocol.md

 		git push origin master

 with no issues! your commits/changes have been merged to the other branch... this is provided you didn't change the EXACT same lines that had been changes on the online branch....
+In that case, you'll go down another rabbit hole... haha.

-In general, to avoid this, it's better to always just PULL before any changes.... but it happens to me a lot that I forget, so then NEVER forget to check status and commit any changes BEFORE you pull an older branch to not lose your work!!
+In general, to avoid all this, it's better to always just PULL before any changes.... but it happens to me a lot that I forget, so then NEVER forget to check status and commit any changes BEFORE you pull an older branch to not lose your work!!